IvoHarmens/ThesisData/README.md

 # Content
 This repository  consists of the following:
 [BSCThesis_MapPackage_IvoHarmens13382780]: The final map packge which consists of the final geomorphological map and two plots consisting of the amount of rabbit holes.
 Thereby, the confusion matrix is added.
-[2023-04-25_10-53-41-ivo-3_100pct_height - Cloud - Cloud]: the LAS point cloud data which has been recorded during the fieldwork.
-This is the data of the third plot.
-[2023-04-25_11-39-55-ivo-4_100pct_height - Cloud]: the LAS point cloud data which has been recorded  during the fieldwork.
-This is the data of the fourth plot.

 # Usage